I often get asked what made me decide to become an artist.

 In my early 20s I took a printmaking class in copper etching and it BLEW MY MIND.
 Ever since then I’ve been hooked.
-It was amazing: making art - this thing I had always done to keep myself entertained and out of trouble - met my background in trades and BOOM!
+It was amazing: my obsession with nature and making art met my background in trades and BOOM!
 I discovered I was born to be a printmaker.

 Everything in your life is training you for something you’ll need later.
 Trust the process.

 Do your own thing, your way.
 There has never been anyone else exactly like you, and there never will be again.
 That’s why you’re here.
 You are bold and never needed to maintain the status quo.
 You make your own path and you know the best person to steer your boat is you.

 The deepest wisdom and intelligence of the universe lies within you, and comes through you.

 Our sacred bond with the natural world is a powerful force for healing and celebration.
 When we nurture our deep connection with the ecological world, we create a foundation on which we can build a more creative, connected and joyful life.
 We create more kindness, empathy and understanding.
 We allow ourselves to rest in the awareness of something much bigger and more powerful than ourselves, and we learn to trust that the universe is indeed a friendly place.

 Look deep into nature, and then you will understand everything better.